 Non-international armed conflicts in Sudan

-The Government of Sudan is involved in separate non-international armed conflicts against a number of non-state armed groups, notably the Justice and Equality Movement (JEM) and the Sudan Liberation Movement/Army–Abdel Wahid in Darfur, and at least two factions of the Sudan People’s Liberation Movement/Army–North (SPLM-North).
+The Government of Sudan is involved in separate non-international armed conflicts against a number of non-state armed groups, notably two factions of the Sudan Liberation Movement/Army (SLM/A) in Darfur, at least two factions of the Sudan People’s Liberation Movement/Army–North (SPLM-North), and the Rapid Support Forces (RSF).

 A number of parallel non-international armed conflicts are taking place in Sudan.

-- In Darfur, the Government of Sudan is party to a non-international armed conflict against, at least, the Justice and Equality Movement (JEM) and two factions of the Sudan Liberation Movement/Army–Abdel Wahid (SLM/A–AW): the SLM/A–AW and the Sudan Liberation Movement/Army–Minni Minnawi (SLM/A–MM).
+• In Darfur, the Government of Sudan is party to parallel non-international armed conflicts against, at least, two factions of the Sudan Liberation Movement/Army–Abdel Wahid (SLM/A–AW): the SLM/A–AW and the Sudan Liberation Movement/Army–Minni Minnawi (SLM/A–MM).

 Two criteria need to be assessed in order to answer the question of whether a situation of armed violence amounts to a non-international armed conflict: